 To briefly explain what Nuun is…

-When I first tried Nuun, I popped open a bottle (as pictured), and dropped two tablets in some ice water.
-It fizzed for about two minutes and then I drank up.
+When I first tried Nuun, I popped open a bottle (as pictured) and dropped two tablets in some ice water.
+It fizzed for about two minutes, and then I drank up.
 Not bad.
 It was easy going down, didn’t burn my gullet (like Red Bull…nasty!), and I certainly felt hydrated.
-Fast forward 15 minutes later, I felt rejuvenated and ready to go run five miles – no joke.
+Fast forward 15 minutes later, I felt rejuvenated and ready to run five miles – no joke.
 I felt a difference.
 There was a significant change in my energy.
-Rather than feeling a burning sensation in my stomach – vis à vis Red Bull – I felt an intense need to go workout or mow the lawn.
+Rather than feeling a burning sensation in my stomach – vis à vis Red Bull – I felt an intense need to work out or mow the lawn.

 Here are the nutritional facts for a typical Nuun tablet:

 “Serving size = 1 tablet (4.6g); recommended dissolution volume: 16 oz water; amount per serving: calories < 5, total fat 0, total carbohydrates 1g, sodium 360mg (14%), potassium 100mg (2%), magnesium 25mg (6%), calcium 12.5mg (1%), vitamin c 37.5mg (60%), riboflavin 500mcg (30%), *percent daily values (dv) based on a 2,000 calorie diet. not a significant source of other nutrients.”

 Nuun comes in five tasty flavors: Kona Cola, Citrus Fruit, Orange Ginger, Tri-Berry, and Lemon+Lime.
 I prefer Citrus Fruit.
 However, Orange Ginger and Lemon+Lime go well together – one tablet of each flavor.
 That’s if you get tired of all the flavors.
 Don’t be afraid to add Nuun to your favorite adult beverage as well.